PsychiatryBench: A Multi-Task Benchmark for LLMs in Psychiatry: The PsychiatryBench Benchmark: Dataset Curation and Task Design

-This task involves generating a structured and contextually appropriate management plan for patients presenting with psychiatric symptoms.
-Each entry in this portion's detailed clinical history is often accompanied by information from a Mental State Examination (MSE) and Physical Examination, followed by a question such as "How would you manage this case?" or "What interventions should you offer?".
-The answers outline holistic, step-by-step care strategies, integrating diagnostic clarification, risk assessment, therapeutic planning, and follow-up.
-Management plans may include pharmacological treatments (e.g., SSRIs for generalized anxiety), psychological therapies (e.g., CBT for OCD), psycho-education, social interventions, and referral pathways.
-The task requires models to interpret multiple layers of clinical input and propose management approaches aligned with psychiatric guidelines (e.g., NICE or APA).
-It emphasizes the practical application of knowledge in real-world clinical decision-making and supports training for complex care coordination in psychiatric settings.
+This dataset consists of 337 case-based question-answer pairs that test a model’s ability to generate a structured and contextually appropriate management plan.
+Each scenario provides a detailed clinical history, often supplemented with MSE and physical examination findings, followed by a question like "How would you manage this case?".
+The answers outline holistic, step-by-step care strategies that integrate diagnostic clarification, risk assessment, therapeutic planning (pharmacological and psychological), psycho-education, social interventions, and follow-up.The task emphasizes comprehensive care planning and management decision-making beyond single diagnoses or treatment choices, reflecting the complex care coordination required in real-world psychiatric settings.